emukidid/swiss-gc/README.md

 - Audio Streaming Interface

 **Can provide the following services**
-- Game ID for BlueRetro, MemCard PRO GC and PixelFX RetroGEM GC
+- Game ID for BlueRetro, FlipperMCE, MemCard PRO GC and PixelFX RetroGEM GC
 - Profile selection for RetroTINK-4K using [ser2net](https://github.com/cminyard/ser2net)
 - Return to loader and environment setup for [libogc2](https://github.com/extremscorner/libogc2) applications
 - Return to loader for older applications using a legacy mechanism